 Our first trip into the Mole Creek Karst system was an unforgettable one!

 The Mole Creek Karst National Park consists of several small parcels scattered around the Mole Creek area.
-My daily running route up at Westmorland Falls is also the location of Westmorland Cave.
-The infamous Mole Creek that originates from Westmorland Falls flows through Westmorland Cave and also Wet and Honeycomb Caves respectively, which are both located further down the hill at the Mole Creek Karst National Park campground.
+The infamous Mole Creek which originates further up in the Great Western Tiers / Kooparoona Niara and forms the Westmorland Falls, flows through Westmorland Cave and also Wet and Honeycomb Caves respectively, both located further down the hill at the Mole Creek Karst National Park campground.

 This campground just outside Mole Creek is one of our usual weekly haunts.
 We’ve become acquainted with both caves through our frequent overnighting at the campground and exploration of their respective entrances.
-We’ve been careful not to go too deep into the caves, instead keeping a safe but curious distance.
-After discovering the back part of Honeycomb Cave, which is accessible by walking around the side of the hill, hidden sink holes and mini canyons covered by lush ferny rainforest and untouched by wild fire, have been magically revealed.
-So it was really only a matter of time before our curiosity needed total fulfilment.
+We’ve been careful not to go too deep into the caves, without the right gear, instead keeping a safe distance at the entrances.
+After discovering the back part of Honeycomb Cave, it was only a matter of time before our curiosity needed complete immersion.

 The tour was a true adventure with Deb patiently guiding us through the beautiful Karst world, and opening our eyes to the abundance of life right under our feet and literally at our doorstep.
 It seemed only fitting to learn that Honeycomb Cave is a secret women’s site for the local Pallitore band of Tasmanian Aboriginals.